Agriculture & Farming

 Options:

-- Wait 20 days before sending pigs to slaughter or another holding
+• Wait 20 days before moving pigs to another holding or general market

 Scenario 3: Taking sheep to a show